ogsteele/Analysis_Scripts/mEPSC/README.md

 ## AutoPlot.m
 *Script used to open .tdms data and visualise the data with a rolling window of a selected region*

+## Noise.m
+*Script that runs through all summary.txt files produced by eventer and then plots (and saves) the a.u.
+SD noise levels

+## Trimmer.m
+*Script that merely opens up the file with ephysIO, trims if necessary, then resaves it as `filename_trimmed.phy`